Bewick’s Wren

 Bewick’s Wren, Thryomanes bewickii eremophilus.
 Photograph taken within the greater Palm Springs area of southern California, March 2021.
 Photography courtesy of Dr. Tom Bartol, Carlsbad, California.

 Bewick’s Wren is a mid-sized songbird.
-The sexes are identical.
-They are easily recognized by their white eye-line, white breast and their tail feathers that are barred with black, and tipped with white spots.
+The sexes are monomorphic, meaning they are similar in size and appearance.
+The average length of the Bewick’s Wren is 13 cm (5.1 inches) and their average mass is 11 g (0.39 oz).
+They are easily recognized by their white eye-line, white breast, and tail feathers that are barred with black, and tipped with white spots.
 Their upper parts are brown to grayish brown; the throat and underparts are whitish and washed gray on the sides and flanks.
 Their upper mandibles are blackish or of a dusky horn color, with a paler tomia.
 The lower mandible is paler than the upper.
-Their iris is brown or auburn, and their legs and feet are dull pale brown, drab or horn colored.
+Their iris is brown or auburn, and their legs and feet are dull pale brown, drab, or horn (beige) colored.
+Juveniles have dusky grey edges on their feathers and underparts, forming scalloped-shaped plumage.

-Bewick’s Wren is a year-round non-migratory resident of Mexico being found within Baja California and Baja California Sur and from northeast Sonora to northern and western Nuevo León south through the interior to central Oaxaca, western Puebla and west-central Veracruz.
-The eremophilus subspecies is found in west central Mexico in the states of northeast Sonora, Chihuahua and Coahuila south to northern Zacatecas.
+Bewick’s Wren is a year-round non-migratory resident of Mexico being found within Baja California and Baja California Sur and from northeast Sonora to northern and western Nuevo León south through the interior to central Oaxaca, western Puebla, and west-central Veracruz.
+The eremophilus subspecies is found in west-central Mexico in the states of northeast Sonora, Chihuahua, and Coahuila south to northern Zacatecas.
+There are some isolated populations in the Eastern United States, but these have declined significantly in the last few decades.

-From a conservation perspective Bewick’s Wren is currently considered to be of Least Concern with stable, widely-distributed populations.
-Their populations east of the Mississippi River have virtually disappeared and those west of the Mississippi have declined.
+From a conservation perspective, Bewick’s Wren is currently considered to be of Least Concern with stable, widely distributed populations.
+However, their populations east of the Mississippi River have virtually disappeared and those west of the Mississippi have declined.
+These declines are due to habitat loss, competition with House Wrens, and environmental changes.